 In the warmer months, Big Bear Lake is a great California destination for those looking to avoid crowds and enjoy an off-the beaten path vacation experience.
 Packed with adventurous lake activities, summertime visitors are treated to off season pricing, a great range of accommodation options, and near-perfect weather.

 Just under 3 hours from both San Diego and Los Angeles, tourists head to Big Bear for boating, kayaking, hiking, and exploring the great beauty of the lake.
 Before we dive into our favorites, let’s find a place to stay!

 There are lots of great vacation rentals on the lakefront and resort properties that bustle when winter’s over.
 Everyone wants to be close to the heart of the action when it’s warm enough for water-based outdoor activities to be comfortable.
-Big Bear Lake is a major attraction, but don’t forget the other parts of the Big Bear area when the snowy season has passed.
-Ski trails make great hiking and mountain biking trails, and the views from the mountain are still spectacular.
-Lake house rentals provide an ideal home base for all of the great activities available in Big Bear.
+Check out the following options for common hospitality options!

 Kayaking, Canoeing and Paddleboarding

 Paddling around Big Bear Lake is a distinct experience than whitewater kayaking and canoeing excursions, but if you want to get some light exercise while being up-close and personal with the water, it’s an excellent option.
 Big Bear’s many outdoor outfitter companies tend to offer kayak, canoe, and stand-up paddleboard (SUP) rentals for their customers to choose from.
 So grab your preferred vessel and head out on the water.